dustinpfister/blog_posts/_posts/threejs-curve.md

 ### Version Numbers matter

-When I first started this post I was using r140 of threejs, and the last time I came around to do some editing of the post I was able to get all the exmaples working just fine with r146.
+When I first started this post I was using r140 of threejs, and the last time I came around to do some editing of the post I was able to get all the examples working just fine with r146.

 ## 1 - Basic Curve Examples